WUFA Equity Statement

 The University of Windsor sits on the traditional territory of the Three Fires Confederacy of First Nations, comprised of the Ojibway, the Odawa, and the Potawatomie.

-The Windsor University Faculty Association (WUFA) is committed to fostering equity for members of marginalized groups, including but not limited to: women; racialized persons; First Nations, Inuit, and Métis peoples; differently-abled persons; persons who identify as lesbian, gay, bisexual, trans, queer, or 2-spirited; francophones and all persons whose first language is not English; and immigrants and persons of all legal and immigration status.
+The Windsor University Faculty Association (WUFA) is committed to fostering equity for members of marginalized groups, including but not limited to: women; racialized persons; Black persons, First Nations, Inuit, and Metis peoples; differently-abled persons; persons who identify as lesbian, gay, bisexual, trans, queer, or 2-spirited; francophones and all persons whose first language is not English; and immigrants and persons seeking immigration status.
 This commitment extends to our members, the University community more broadly, and to the extent that we are able, to the society in which the University and Association exist.

 The goal of equity is to achieve inclusiveness and substantive social and economic justice.
 This requires more than abstract principles.
 The University must reflect the diversity of society.
 Work should be distributed fairly and standards of evaluation must take into account non-traditional forms of academic work.
 In addition, precarious labour and the overburdening of contract academic staff must be eliminated.
 Social and economic justice demands that all citizens should have equitable access the resources that they need in order to realize their goals and to participate fully in society.